 Mangot Distique 12 – 2 ha parcel selection from 5 plots including three grape varieties, 40% Cabernet Franc, 40% Merlot and 20% Cabernet Sauvignon.
-First sample received wasn't in optimal condition (one week's travel), so I requested a new sample.
+The first sample received wasn't in optimal condition (one week's travel), so I requested a new sample.
 It arrived in prima condition.
-Dark and heavy berries on the nose, touch of green pepper and spicy raspberries on the palate, strong backbone, meaty, persistent finish.
+Dark and heavy berries on the nose, a touch of green pepper and spicy raspberries on the palate, strong backbone, meaty, persistent finish.
 Different but exciting wine to follow up.
 93p.

 La Marzelle GCC – 17 ha, terraces with gravel, sand and red stones, 75% Merlot + 17% Cabernet Franc + 8% Cabernet Sauvignon.
 Sweet cherries on the nose, aromatic and delicate fruit, well-composed with a velvety texture, silky tannins and lovely fruity finish.
 Appetizing.
 91+p.

 La Mondotte PGCC – plenty of sweet black cherries on the nose and palate, very potent, refined, complexity and depth.
-Silky fruit and tannin yet robust and with fat lingering finish.
+Silky fruit and tannin yet robust and with a fat lingering finish.
 Imposing effort.
 96+p.